Chengwen/medguide-ai/REPORT.md

 From an entrepreneurship perspective, the recommended strategy is to start with a narrow pilot: one or two symptom categories in a clinic or online consultation workflow.
 After validating workflow efficiency and user acceptance, the product can gradually expand to more specialties and integrate with account systems, databases, and audit logs.

+## 9.1 Future Development Roadmap

+The project can be extended in four practical directions.

+First, the product scope can grow from a course prototype into a broader triage-support system.
+Future versions could cover more specialties such as pediatrics, gynecology, urinary symptoms, and neurology, while also supporting follow-up reminders and appointment-routing recommendations.

+Second, the AI layer can become more capable.
+Instead of relying mainly on keyword and rule logic, future versions could use LLMs for better symptom understanding, more natural follow-up generation, multilingual interaction, and clinician-facing structured summaries.

+Third, the technical architecture can be upgraded for real deployment.
+Important next steps include database-backed case storage, secure authentication, role-based permissions, audit logs, encryption, and API integration with hospital or telemedicine systems.

+Fourth, the project can move toward real-world validation.
+A realistic path would be to build clinician-reviewed rule libraries, conduct limited compliant pilot studies, measure workflow outcomes, and refine the system based on staff feedback and real operational data.

 ## 10. Critical Reflection

 ### 10.1 Safety Risk